Divorce or dissolution of a registered partnership

 How does it work?

-End of registered partnership
+Termination of a registered partnership

 - You have minor children.